 De Voedselkringloop is a project of De KasKantine which aims to reduce food waste.
 We focus on saving primarily fruits, vegetables, bread and dry products.
 The project is 100% run by volunteers.
 Our Food savers pick up food that otherwise would have been thrown away, sort it out and present it in our ‘shops’ which are open to anyone who is interested.

-Shop Handbalstraat For our shop at the Handbalstraat (located in the backyard of Startblok Riekerhaven, the neighbouring complex of De KasKantine) we make use of a 20 ft shipping container that was refurbished by our volunteers for this and has also been equipped with an insulating green roof.
-Opening hours: Every Friday from 17.00 to 18.00.
+Shop Handbalstraat: Because of Corona closed until further notice.
+For our shop at the Handbalstraat (located in the backyard of Startblok Riekerhaven, the neighbouring complex of De KasKantine) we make use of a 20 ft shipping container that was refurbished by our volunteers for this and has also been equipped with an insulating green roof.
+Because of Corona we decided to close this shop until further notice.

 Shop Het Anker A ‘smaller sister’ of De Voedselkringloop is found at Huis van de Wijk Het Anker located on the Jacques Veltmanstraat 427.
 Every Thursday volunteers of Het Anker help with sorting the picked up food, transporting it to the community center and displaying it in De Voedselkringloop-fridge and the market table next to the front door of Het Anker.
 By opening this second shop we are able to reach a wider audience and redistribute the saved foods more efficiently.
 Opening hours: Every Thursday from 14.00 to 15.00.